ku-nlp/ChatCollectionFramework/doc/manual.md

 The classes in dark gray are dependencies.
 The classes in light gray come from the framework.
 The classes in white come from the customized web application.

-In some cases, some of the white classes might not be required because the inherited class already provides sufficient functionality and does not need to be extended.
+In some cases, some of the white classes might not be required because the inherited class already provides sufficient functionality.
 For instance, for some systems, the BaseUser class might be enough and there would no reasons to have a User subclass.

-The main class is the App that inherits from BaseApp that is a specialization of a Flask application.
+The main class is the _App_ that inherits from _BaseApp_ that is a specialization of a Flask application.
 It implements HTTP requests of a basic chat application like:

 - join
 - post
 - leave
 - etc.

-The Api class implements all the business logic and models specific to the chat application.
+The _Api_ class implements all the business logic and models specific to the chat application.

-User and Chatroom classes are data structures that are used by the model in the Api.
-The BaseUser and BaseChatroom already provide some basic functionalities but in many cases, they will need to be customized.
+_User_ and _Chatroom_ classes are data structures that are used by the model in the _Api_.
+The _BaseUser_ and _BaseChatroom_ already provide some basic functionalities but in many cases, they will need to be customized.

-The ChatroomCleaner class is an utility class that runs a thread that cleans periodically inactive users that joined the system.
+The _ChatroomCleaner_ class is an utility class that runs a thread that cleans periodically inactive users that joined the system.

 We will take a deeper look at these classes later.